okpy/ok/kubernetes/kubernetes.md

 ## Future Work

-@okpy: Automate this deployment process (wercker?)
+@okpy: Automate this deployment process (circleCI?)
 @k8s Coming in v1.3 - Use Multi zone clusters (`ubernetes-lite`) when Ingress supports it.
 (See: https://github.com/kubernetes/contrib/pull/1133, https://github.com/kubernetes/contrib/issues/983)

 > Honestly both ubernetes-lite and ingress were developed in beta, in parallel, so I'm not surprised they don't play well together.
 We should definitely make this work.